Phenylketonuria: Diet

 Optimal health ranges (or "target ranges") are between 120 and 360 μmol/L or equivalently 2 to 6 mg/dL.
 This is optimally achieved during at least the first 10 years, to allow the brain to develop normally.

-The diet requires restricting or eliminating foods high in Phe, such as soybeans, egg whites, shrimp, chicken breast, spirulina, watercress, fish, nuts, crayfish, lobster, tuna, turkey, legumes, and low-fat cottage cheese.
+The diet requires restricting or eliminating foods high in phenylalanine (Phe), particularly high-protein foods such as meat, fish, eggs, dairy products, legumes, nuts, and soy-based products.
+Specialized low-phenylalanine medical foods are typically used to meet nutritional requirements.
 Starchy foods, such as potatoes and corn are generally acceptable in controlled amounts, but the quantity of Phe consumed from these foods must be monitored.
 A corn-free diet may be prescribed in some cases.
 A food diary is usually kept to record the amount of Phe consumed with each meal, snack, or drink.
 An "exchange" system can be used to calculate the amount of Phe in a portion of food from the protein content identified on a nutritional information label.
-Lower-protein "medical food" substitutes are often used in place of normal bread, pasta, and other grain-based foods, which contain a significant amount of Phe.
+Lower-protein "medical food" substitutes are often used in place of regular bread, pasta, and other grain-based foods, which contain a significant amount of Phe.
 Many fruits and vegetables are lower in Phe and can be eaten in larger quantities.
-Infants may still be breastfed to provide all of the benefits of breastmilk, but the quantity must also be monitored and supplementation for missing nutrients will be required.
+Infants may still be breastfed to receive all of the benefits of breastmilk, but the quantity must also be monitored, and supplementation with missing nutrients will be required.
 The sweetener aspartame, present in many diet foods and soft drinks, must also be avoided, as aspartame contains phenylalanine.

-The amino acid tyrosine becomes essential in people with phenylalanine hydroxylase deficiency.
+In addition, the amino acid tyrosine becomes essential in people with phenylalanine hydroxylase deficiency.
 Thus, in addition to the careful reduction of Phe in the diet, Tyr must be supplemented to ensure that nutritional needs are met.

 Different people can tolerate different amounts of Phe in their diet.
 Regular blood tests are used to determine the effects of dietary Phe intake on blood Phe level.
-When Phe levels are too high, people may experience symptoms of being hyPhenated (above an acceptable phe level) such as; brain fog, lethargy, irritability and lack of concentration.